sheedy/lemanz/README.md

 # Lemanz

 A starting point for all my personal/work-related Sass projects.
-Feel free to pull form anything you like in this repo to use or not.
-Also includes some special JavaScript starting points as an added bonus.
+Feel free to pull from anything you like in this repo or not.
+Also includes some special JavaScript starting points as an added bonus like the jQuery plugin SVGMagic.

 **Project Stack**